magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 nil
 ```

-Are you ready for the country?
+Are you ready for the magic?
 Evaluate the following expression:

 ```clj
 cljs.user> (t/run-tests 'modern-cljs.shopping.validators-test)